A Lagrangian filling for every cluster seed: Introduction

 \item[(ii)] Each $\mathbb{L}$-compressing system $\Gamma_k$ for $L_k$ is such that Lagrangian disk surgery on $L_k$ along any Lagrangian disk in $\sD(\Gamma_k)$ yields an $\mathbb{L}$-compressing system.
 In addition, $\Gamma_{k+1}$ is equivalent to such an $\mathbb{L}$-compressing system via a sequence of triple point moves and local bigon moves. $\Box$\\

 \end{itemize} \end{thm}

 Theorem \ref{thm:main} is a reconstruction result that we prove by first introducing a new object: a quiver with potential $(Q(\SC),W(\SC))$ associated to a curve configuration $\SC$.
-Such a curve configuration can be extracted from the Legendrian link $\La_\beta$ and its initial Lagrangian filling $L$.
-See \cite{DWZ} for general algebraic results on quiver with potentials.\footnote{The word potential has different meanings in the literature.
+The algebraic notion of a quiver with potential\footnote{The word potential has different meanings in the literature.
 Here a quiver with potential is meant in the sense of \cite{DWZ}.
+It is unrelated to the potentials from \cite{PascaleffTonkonog20}, for instance, which count holomorphic disks bounded by monotone Lagrangians and thus vanish for exact Lagrangians.} was introduced in \cite{DWZ}.
+The curve configurations that we use for Theorem \ref{thm:main} can be extracted from the Legendrian link $\La_\beta$ and its initial Lagrangian filling $L$.
+Intuitively, this quiver with potential encodes an arboreal skeleton for the Weinstein relative pair $(\C^2,\La_\beta)$, cf.~\cite[Section 2]{Eliashberg18_Revisited} or \cite[Section 2]{CasalsLagSkel}.

-It is unrelated to the potentials from \cite{PascaleffTonkonog20}, for instance, which count holomorphic disks bounded by Lagrangians and thus vanish for exact Lagrangians.} Our results will show that the right-equivalence class of this particular quiver with potential $(Q(\SC),W(\SC))$ associated to $\La_\beta$ is rigid, it is invariant under triple point moves and bigon moves, and changes according to QP-mutation under Lagrangian disk surgeries.
-A different choice of potential $W$ for the quiver $Q(\SC)$, not tailored to our problem and the specific geometry of embedded polygons for curve configurations $\SC$, would be of no use.\footnote{Similarly, previously constructed potentials in the context of CY3 categories or triangulated surfaces, e.g.~\cite[Section 5.1]{Goncharov_IdealWebs}, \cite{Smith15_QuiversFukaya} or \cite{LabardiniFragoso09}, cannot be used either, unless proven to faithfully count embedded polygons and be invariant under the necessary 4D moves.}
+In a nutshell, Theorem \ref{thm:main} states that we can arbitrarily perform Lagrangian disk surgeries to the initial Lagrangian filling $L$ of $\La_\beta$ so as to construct new Lagrangian fillings reaching any cluster seed.
+Sections \ref{sec:curves} and \ref{sec:Symplectic} explain how these Lagrangian surgeries induce a mutation to the associated quivers with potential.
+See \cite[Definition 5.5]{DWZ} or Section \ref{sssec:DWZ} below for the definition of mutation in this context.
+In general, quivers with potential cannot be arbitrarily mutated.
+Nevertheless, \cite[Corollary 8.2]{DWZ} shows that quivers with potential that are rigid can be arbitrarily mutated.
+See \cite[Section 6.10]{DWZ} or Section \ref{ssec:nondeg_def} below for the definition of rigid.
+Our results will show that the right-equivalence class of this particular quiver with potential $(Q(\SC),W(\SC))$ associated to $\La_\beta$ is rigid, it is invariant under triple point moves and bigon moves, and changes according to a mutation (of a quiver with potential) under Lagrangian disk surgeries.